crithead/mst-rs/README.md

 This project is a reimplementation of `github.com/crithead/mst` in Rust.

-This project is an example implementations of Prim's algorithm for finding a __minimum spanning tree__ of a completely connected, undirected graph.
+This project is an example implementation of Prim's algorithm for finding a __minimum spanning tree__ of a completely connected, undirected graph.
 The graph is a set of points where there is an edge from every vertex to every other vertex.
 The goal is to find a set of edges that connect all points